Ryenchinii Choinom

-Ryenchinii Choinom (/riˈɛntʃi ˈtʃɔɪnɒm/ ree-EN-chee-_-CHOY-nom; Ренчиний Чойном; 10 February 1936 – 24 April 1978) was a Mongolian poet.
-He was born on 10 February 1936 in the Darkhan, a sum of the Khentii Province, and died in 1978.
+Ryenchinii Choinom (/riˈɛntʃi ˈtʃɔɪnɒm/ ree-EN-chee-_-CHOY-nom; Ренчиний Чойном; 10 February 1936 – 24 April 1979) was a Mongolian poet.
+He was born on 10 February 1936 in the Darkhan, a sum of the Khentii Province, and died of tuberculosis in 1979.
 Choinom's poems are famous for their fearlessness and realism.
 Throughout his life, his poems were widely popular but never received any official recognition under communist Mongolia.
-Many of his love lyrics became popular songs.
-He was jailed under pretext of writing poems that neglect the "Socialist achievements" and his works were prohibited.
+Many of his love lyrics became popular songs and Mongolian hip-hop compositions influence.
+He was jailed from 6 August 1969 till 1973 under pretext of writing poems that neglect the "Socialist achievements" and his works were prohibited.
 He continued to write while in prison.

 Choinom graduated from the literature department of the National University of Mongolia, and pursued a productive literary career that gave birth to several novels and to collections of poems such as "Sumtei Budaryn Chuluu".
 Beside Mongolian, he also wrote in Kazakh.

 In 1991, Choinom was posthumously issued the Mongolian National Honor.